emilyinure/haven-tf2/README.md

 ## Haven, an internal tf2 cheat.
-Using a friends framework as a base.
--Main focus for the project was projectile prediction/aimbot -Still has redundant and messy code, will be refactoring when I have time aside from my other projects
+-Main focus for the project was projectile prediction/aimbot -Still has redundant and messy code, will be refactoring when I have time aside from my other projects -Using a friends framework as a base.

 ### Features
 -Movement Simulation